Joshfairhead/ResourceSite/site/resources/introduction/launchpad.md

 ## 🏴‍☠️Autonomous Onboarding

-The below guide is designed to generalise across many spaces but might still require some minor tweaks to taylor a fit with your own specific context:
+The below guide is designed to generalise across many spaces but might still require some minor tweaks to tailor a fit with your own specific context:

 ![Semi-open onboarding](/assets/onboarding/Onboarding.png)